forum From Dark to Light, From Madness to Sanity (1-1, Closed, Mature)

 "Musa?" she asked worriedly.

-The mind fairy was about to respond when the man in front of them suddenly came back to consciousness.
+The mind fairy was about to respond when the man in front of them suddenly came back to reality subscription service.
 Musa withdrew from his mind and trembled for another moment before regaining herself.
 Both girls watched the man scramble away from them and whimper from fear.

 "What did you see in there?"
 Aisha asked quietly.